umlautmatt/ElevenNoteTeamGITproject/docs/0-SaveAndGitNote.md

 - Look for this icon ![Save](/assets/font-awesome-save.png) in the notes as a reminder to save

 ###Git
-- It is up to you to manage Git for this project, but we recommend that you commit at this point
+- It is up to you to manage Git for this project
-- Branch off and work on a develop branch
 - Look for this icon ![Git](/assets/devicons_github_badge.png) in the notes as a reminder to commit